ruby-amqp/rubybunny.info/articles/tls.md

 and will log a warning if no CA files are available via default paths or `:tls_ca_certificates`.

+## TLS/SSL Versions Support

+Bunny will use TLSv1 through TLSv1.2 when available, and fall back to insecure SSLv3 if that's the only version supported.

+Note that **RabbitMQ will reject SSLv3 connections** unless configured otherwise, starting with 3.4.0.

 ## What to Read Next